 the Accountant: made an undead horror by the sorcerer Icthyon, George Zimmerman was reborn a vampire - though he didn't let that ruin his life.
 Using skills learned via accounting skullduggery, he began to carve out a little empire all his own...!
 Availability:

-Barnaby Eveningstar: a scholar researching evil magic in order to better combat it, Barnaby Billingsly studied vampirism intently, and even managed to wield it as a mere mortal.
+Barnaby Eveningstar: a scholar researching evil magic to better combat it, Barnaby Billingsly studied vampirism intently, and even managed to wield it as a mere mortal.
 Unfortunately for him, however, his diabolical power got the best of him.
 Availability:

 the Eidolon Empress: an ancient vampire with dreams of global conquest, the Eidolon Empress naturally thinks very highly of herself.
 Wishing to improve herself beyond even her undead state, she has studied the Anthropy Society's teachings with earnest.
 Availability: